 The Internet knows no national borders.

 Today's dance is Ripna Maca.
 It is related to Chetvorno Horo in that it uses similar steps and has the same rhythm (pineapple-apple-apple).
 For the musicologists out there, the time signature is 7/16.
-There are several border crossing dances, for example: Godecki Cacak, which have dual citizenship.
+There are several border crossing dances, for example: Godecki Cacak, that have dual citizenship.
 The jury is still out as to whether it is Serbian or Bulgarian, but to most of us dancers, it doesn't really matter.

 Ripna Maca #1 is from East Serbia.
 There is a Shope region in Serbia, and also across the border in Bulgaria.
 Dances from this area tend to be fast and done with a belt hold.